r24xtech/GoFunctions/README.md

 ```

-* When  you  create  a  local  function  like  this,  it  also  hasaccess to other local variables.
+* When  you  create  a  local  function  like  this,  it  also  has access to other local variables.
 * increment adds 1 to the variable x, which is defined in the main function’s scope.
-Thisx  variable  can  be  accessed  and  modified  by  the  increment  function.
-This  is  why  thefirst time we call increment we see 1 displayed, but the second time we call it we see 2displayed
+This x variable can be accessed and  modified by the increment function.
+This is why the first time we call increment we see 1 displayed, but the second time we call it we see 2 displayed
 * A function like this together with the nonlocal variables it references is known as aclosure.
 In this case, increment and the variable x form the closure.
 ```go
 func main() {